FahriCT/hamster-telegram-bot/README.md

 # hamster-telegram-bot
-Note : not tested yet
+Note : still have many bug

 # how to install
 - Make New Bot in BotFather